Frequently Asked Questions:

 - Angioplasty – Also known as PCI or Percutaneous Coronary Intervention or Balloon Angioplasty, this involves a small tube with a deflated balloon attached being threaded into the coronary artery.
 The balloon is then inflated to widen an area where blood flow has been reduced.
 This is often done in combination with a stent implant.

-- Artherectomy – This is similar to an angioplasty but also uses a rotating shaver to cut away plaque.
+- Atherectomy – This is similar to an angioplasty but also uses a rotating shaver to cut away plaque.
 Removing plaque build up improves blood flow.

 - Stenting – A wire mesh tube is permanently implanted to prop open an artery and improve blood flow.

-Cardiac & Pulmonary Rehabilitation is very effective in helping with recovery and provides resources to help you become and remain active.
+Cardiac Rehabilitation is very effective in helping with recovery and provides resources to help you become and remain active.
+Our Cardiac Rehabilitation program is nationally certified by the American Association of Cardiovascular & Pulmonary Rehabilitation (AACVPR).